 In addition to the costs of a business formation service or hiring an attorney (which are optional, as we’ve discussed), there are quite a few other required and optional expenses when forming and maintaining a Wyoming business.

 You cannot form an LLC in Wyoming without filing the Articles of Organization, as this document is the one that officially forms your business with the state.
 This filing will cost $100 for paper submissions or $102 for online submissions.
 The Articles of Incorporation for a corporation have the exact same price point of $100 or $102.

 You will also need to file the Annual Report every year, whether you operate an LLC or a corporation.
-Again, the fees are the same for LLCs and corporations, which is not the case in quite a few other states.
+The Annual Report itself has no fee, but you will need to pay the Annual License Tax.
 The exact expense of this filing depends on your company’s assets in Wyoming.
 For companies with $250,000 or less of business assets in the state of Wyoming, there is a flat $60 filing fee.
 However, if your company has more assets than that, you’ll instead pay $0.00002 for each dollar your company holds in Wyoming assets.